Barcelona Program Images

 Lodging for students is included in the Program Fee (see Costs and Fees below).

 Typically, students live at Unihabit Sant Cugat, a university residence adjacent to the ETSAV.
 The building was designed by well-known local architects and has been widely published internationally.
 It is a modern residence (built in 2012) that consists of double-occupancy units organized around a sunny and nicely landscaped social courtyard.
-Units are approximately 450 square feet; they accommodate two individual sleeping areas, a social/dinning space, a small kitchen and a bathroom.
+Units are approximately 450 square feet; they accommodate two individual sleeping areas, a social/dining space, a small kitchen and a bathroom.
 Laundry machines are available at each end of the courtyard.

 Costs and Fees